offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 | `{h}#00f (n,2)` | (a,3) | (¶,1) | (b,1) | (a,1) | (n,1) | `{h}#b00 (a,2)` |
 | `{h}#00b (n,1)` | (a,2) | (n,2) | (a,3) | (¶,1) | (b,1) | `{h}#800 (a,1)` |

-The phenomenon of consistent ordering of a symbol's instances is the first-last property and it's a result of the lexicographic sorting that happens.
+This consistent ordering of a symbol's instances between the first and last columns is the first-last property, and it's a result of the lexicographic sorting that happens.
 In the example matrix above, isolating the matrix to those rows with *a* in the first column shows that the second column is also lexicographically sorted.

 |                 |   ▼   |       |       |       |       |       |
 |-----------------|-------|-------|-------|-------|-------|-------|